 - Two decades have passed since then, and Bert Flinn has become a much-used and much-beloved nature park, for diverse reasons discussed elsewhere on this site.
 Yet now the City is seizing upon the right-of-way as a means of accommodating denser residential development on what were once industrial lands of the Imperial Oil Company at the western end of Ioco Road.
 Indeed, the City has demanded that the Park road be built as a precondition to its approval of any new development on Port Moody lands to the west of the Park.

 - Apologists have argued that, because the road concept preceded the Park’s creation, and because the Park map originally made room for a road, this was all anticipated long ago, so nobody should be complaining today.
 But confused ideas originating in city hall don’t become viable simply because they were originated decades earlier, and this is the right time for Port Moody to rethink its old decision.
-The traffic-corridor-through-nature-park compromise may have sounded OK in theory to city officials twenty years ago, but we can now see clearly that the Park route is a fundamentally unworkable proposition, a well-intended but misguided plan to make a single space serve two inherently incompatible functions, offering both a protected, tranquil getaway to Nature and a busy, dangerous roadway on top of each other.
+The traffic-corridor-through-nature-park compromise may have sounded reasonable to city officials in theory, twenty years ago, but we can now see clearly that the Park route is a fundamentally unworkable proposition, a well-intended but misguided plan to make a single space serve two inherently incompatible functions, offering both a protected, tranquil getaway to Nature and a busy, dangerous roadway on top of each other.
 For our quiet forest reserve, this scheme spells disaster.
 And this is particularly regrettable, because the City has better transit ideas within reach.

 - At the urging of some at City Hall, a developer from Hong Kong is making plans to finance and build a noisy, high-traffic corridor along that roadbed and trail, spanning the entire breadth of the Park.
 (See map.)
-Citing its own commissioned traffic study, the builder, Brilliant Circle Group (BCG), says it expects the new expressway through the Park to be busy around the clock, absorbing almost all traffic to and from Belcarra and taking on roughly one-third of all the Anmore traffic that currently courses down Ioco Road and East Road combined.
+Citing its own commissioned traffic study, the builder, Brilliant Circle Group (BCG), says it expects the new express route through the Park to be busy around the clock, absorbing almost all traffic to and from Belcarra and taking on roughly one-third of all the Anmore traffic that currently courses down Ioco Road and East Road combined.
 And by installing the traffic route atop the most-used activity corridor of today’s Park, the builder will severely disrupt Bert Flinn for other uses, spoiling the Park for future generations.

 In response to growing press coverage about the expressed concerns of Park users, BCG has sought to mollify local residents.
 The builder now speaks of shifting the auto route through the Park so that the old roadbed could remain available as an off-leash area for dog walking (apparently they intend for the busy thoroughfare to run directly alongside the off-leash zone, which sounds neither safe nor appealing).
 The builder also suggests optimistically that installing some wildlife underpasses along the route would suffice to prevent roadkill.
 BCG continues to ignore the larger concern that installing a noisy, dangerous commuter’s conduit across the middle of Bert Flinn — on any central route — would fundamentally and forever compromise the Park’s tranquility, ecosystem, and enjoyment for other uses.